jpurrutia/mlb-data-app/README.md

 - After MVP is done, backfilling db. -> Should I do minio?
 DB might be too much for historic
 - Minio as local file store.
 DuckDB, as postgresql extension to read minio?
 We're storing  raw JSON so... we'll see.
 A decision needs to be made here.

+- I need to decide how I'm going to orchestrate this

 - Action Item ->

 Curation Pipelines: